Amid cancer recurrence, Holly Rowe gets extension at ESPN

 Rowe has remained among the network's most recognizable faces, and even since getting sick, she's been on-air for some of its biggest broadcasts.
 She was there when Morgan William hit the shot to end UConn's winning streak at the Final Four.
 She also interviewed Clemson receiver Hunter Renfow moments after his last-second TD catch to win the national championship.

-Rowe was honored last month by the Cancer Support Community with their Founders Award for Empowerment.
-She was presented the award by former Vice President Joe Biden.
+Rowe was honoured last month by the Cancer Support Community with their Founders Award for Empowerment.
+She was presented the award by former Vice-President Joe Biden.

-''It was a total surprise and such an honor to meet him,'' Rowe said.
+"It was a total surprise and such an honour to meet him," Rowe said.

 With her most recent diagnosis, Rowe is due for treatment every 21 days while trying a new amino therapy.
 She'll continue to hit the sidelines, though, and wouldn't have it any other way.

 Rowe was first diagnosed with cancer nearly two years ago after noticing a small spot on her chest.
-It turned out to be a big tumor under her skin.
+It turned out to be a big tumour under her skin.

 May is melanoma awareness month, and Rowe wanted to let people know that they should get checked regularly.